KeyboardCowboy/orion/README.md

 ## How to Use Orion
 1. Drop Orion into your project.

+        - mySassProject
+          - orion
+          - _vars.scss
+          - _mixins.scss
+          - styles.scss

 2. Import the orion partial into your SCSS file.

   `@import 'orion/orion';`

-3. Add any custom variables, especially any that typeplate may use if you are including that.
+3. Add any custom variables and mixins, especially any variables that typeplate may use if you are including that.

-  `@import 'vars';`
+        @import 'vars';
+        @import 'mixins';

 4. (Optional) Import starter styles